KEY POINTS FROM THIS ARTICLE

 In what was already one of the nation’s most closely watched races, the events of early October rolled in at a breakneck speed.
 Immediately before the contest’s final debate, on October 1, the Cunningham campaign announced that it had raised over $28 million during the third quarter, shattering the state’s records.
 The next day, a Friday after both candidates largely stuck to the script in the previous night’s debate, Tillis announced that he tested positive for COVD-19 — this prompted concerns that he had exposed Cunningham, and others, at the in-person debate.
 But perhaps nothing would define the final stretch of the race more than a report that came out that weekend which suggested Cunningham had an affair months earlier.

-As a candidate who put his image as a veteran and family man at the center of his campaign, the news undercut Cunningham’s credibility.
+As a candidate who put his image as a veteran from a small town at the center of his campaign, the news undercut Cunningham’s credibility.
 Comparisons to former Sen. John Edwards (D-NC), another state politician who made national news for the wrong reasons, were quickly drawn.

 On Election Night, as Trump narrowly held North Carolina by just over one percentage point, Tillis kept his seat by a slightly better 49%-47% spread — the same result he won with in 2014.
 To political observers, Cunningham’s narrow loss, especially when contrasted with his standing in the polls (in the final RealClearPolitics average, he was leading by nearly three points), begged the question: would the result have been different without the scandal?